 Reliability & safety

 Nissan builds some of the most reliable cars on sale, the GT-R is no different

 Interior materials are of a fair quality and the cabin feels well screwed together, but the GT-R doesn't have the luxurious feel of a Porsche 911 or Aston Martin Vantage.
 The advanced technology used in the engine, gearbox and four-wheel-drive system should prove reliable, although you can expect big maintenance bills if you plan on exploiting the car's maximum performance on a regular basis.

 For the performance on offer, the Nissan GT-R is a relative bargain.
 The introduction of the revised model saw the price rise by £10,000, but it's still around half the price of rivals that have similar performance.
-Only one trim level is available which comes generously equipped with sat nav, climate control, an 11 speaker stereo and 20 inch alloy wheels.
+The GT-R used to be an amazing bargain, but prices have risen by around a third since it went on sale - it's just not as good as it could be.
+The bland design, clunky switches, limited headroom, and cheap-looking sat-nav are totally out of place in the GT-R as well - with a price tag this high, you expect better.
+Only one spec level is availabl, but it comes generously equipped with climate control, an 11 speaker stereo and 20 inch alloy wheels.